High school girls basketball: Gonzalez dominates second half as Indian Trail cruises past Central

 "We scouted her yesterday, and she's a good player.
 We went from 10 fouls in the first half to five in the second.
 We limited their free throws and knocked down some on our end."

-For Gonzalez, who's second in the Southeast Conference with 23.7 points per game, really ramped up her game when it mattered the most.
+For Gonzalez, who's second in scoring in the Southeast Conference with 23.7 points per game, really ramped up her game when it mattered the most.

 She began fast breaks and found teammates at the last second for layups, rotating the ball around the perimeter to Harris for open 3-pointers, and also using her elite quickness to straight fly by anyone attempting to guard her for transition buckets.

-An emerging star with a bright, bright future in basketball, Gonzalez plays for a premiere club team out of Milwaukee, and her cousin Alaina Brown, Tremper's top player, isn't too bad, either.
+An emerging star with a bright, bright future in basketball, Gonzalez plays for a premiere club team out of Milwaukee, and her cousin Aliana Brown, Tremper's top player, isn't too bad, either.

 "My teammates cheered me on, and I was really happy about getting player of the game," Gonzalez said in a post-game interview.
 "We were starting to play more like a team.
 We began running plays right, and things came together.